-Jana Craig Hare, PhD, is currently the Director of Curriculum, Instruction, and Assessment for Baldwin City USD 348.
-Previously, Jana was an Assistant Research Professor at the Center for Research on Learning, University of Kansas.
+Jana Craig Hare, PhD, is an Assistant Research Professor at the Center for Research on Learning, University of Kansas.
 She is a former secondary teacher, Technology Integration Facilitator, District Technology Coordinator, State Educational Technology Director and University Instructor.
 With 20+ years experience in education, she brings a classroom perspective to school improvement models, including best practices in research-based instructional strategies and technology integration.